-Note that only registered students may use the University's facilities, such as email, Moodle and the Library.
 You will be asked to register online at the start of your programme of study and then to re-register at the start of every academic year thereafter until you have completed your programme.
-It is a requirement that you register when asked to do so.
+It is a requirement that you register when asked to do so, and failure to do so may impact on your access to certain University facilities such as Moodle.
 Tuition fees for each academic year are payable at registration in full or in instalments.

-Regulation 1.1 explains the requirement to register.
+Regulation 1.1 explains the requirement to register, regulation 1.5 explains that the University reserves the right to terminate the registration of continuing students who do not complete registration in accordance with Regulation 1.1.
 Regulations 2.4 and 2.10 explain the consequences of non-payment of tuition fees.
+Please refer to Important Links and Information in this Handbook.

-ACADEMIC ENGAGEMENT MONITORING FOR TIER 4 STUDENTS
+ACADEMIC ENGAGEMENT MONITORING FOR STUDENT VISA HOLDERS

-Guidance and requirements on academic engagement for students who are Tier 4 visa holders, including the University's Academic Engagement Monitoring Policy for Tier 4 visa holders, and information on when and how to request an authorised absence, are available online.
+Guidance and requirements on academic engagement for students who are Student visa holders, including the University's Academic Engagement Monitoring Policy for Student visa holders, and information on when and how to request an authorised absence, are available online.
 Please refer to Important Links and Information in this Handbook.